Robert the Bruce: Bruces regroup

-Even after John's accession, Edward still continued to assert his authority over Scotland, and relations between the two kings soon began to deteriorate.
+Even after John's accession, Edward continued to assert his authority over Scotland, and relations between the two kings soon deteriorated.
 The Bruces sided with King Edward against King John and his Comyn allies.
 Robert the Bruce and his father both considered John a usurper.
 Against the objections of the Scots, Edward I agreed to hear appeals on cases ruled on by the court of the Guardians that had governed Scotland during the interregnum.
 A further provocation came in a case brought by Macduff, son of Malcolm, Earl of Fife, in which Edward demanded that John appear in person before the English Parliament to answer the charges.
 This the Scottish king did, but the final straw was Edward's demand that the Scottish magnates provide military service in England's war against France.
 This was unacceptable; the Scots instead formed an alliance with France.

 The Comyn-dominated council acting in the name of King John summoned the Scottish host to meet at Caddonlee on 11 March.
 The Bruces and the earls of Angus and March refused, and the Bruce family withdrew temporarily from Scotland, while the Comyns seized their estates in Annandale and Carrick, granting them to John Comyn, Earl of Buchan.
 Edward I thereupon provided a safe refuge for the Bruces, having appointed the Lord of Annandale to the command of Carlisle Castle in October 1295.
 At some point in early 1296, Robert married his first wife, Isabella of Mar, the daughter of Domhnall I, Earl of Mar.
 Isabella died shortly after their marriage, either during or shortly after the birth of their only child, Marjorie Bruce.